 “Although Sarah wears her bilateral Pontos on abutments, we always travel with a softband because you never know when/where you will find rock climbing and be required to wear their regulation helmet,” Angela wrote on the Oticon Medical Facebook page.

 For riding bikes, Angela took matters into her own hands and modified Sarah’s helmet.

 A helpful post by Supporting Success for Children with Hearing Loss makes a few great helmet suggestions too.
 “Look for things like ‘adjustable dial’ or ‘rack-and-pinion system’ in the list of helmet features and pay close attention to how the helmets’ fit system works!
 Adjustability around the circumference of the child’s head as well as the height (up and down) is important.
 Some people will put on a bandana or do-rag first and then put the helmet on to absorb sweat.”

 As with any and all safety gear, it’s important to consult with professionals and understand how modifications can impact the performance of the equipment.
 While all of the suggestions we see are certainly creative, we don’t officially endorse any of them.
 Only you know what’s best for yourself and your child.

 Have fun and stay safe!

-Are you interested in learning more about how the Ponto works for children?
-Click below:
+Are you interested in learning about our newest Ponto, the Ponto 3 SuperPower?
+Click below to learn more: